Not-a-Bandit: Provably No-Regret Drafter Selection in Speculative Decoding for LLMs: Empirical evaluation

 \subsection{Experiment setup and baselines}

 We use Llama-3.1-8B-Instruct~\citep{dubey2024llama}, Qwen-3-8B and Qwen-3-32B~\citep{yang2025qwen3} reasoning model as target models.
-All drafters in this paper are implemented with EAGLE-3, a widely used framework for speculative decoding.
+In our main paper, all drafters in this paper are implemented with EAGLE-3, a widely used framework for speculative decoding.
+More experiments and discussion regarding the integration of HedgeSpec to broader speculative decoding framework can be found in Appendix~\ref{broader}.
 We adopt EAGLE’s default generation configuration (see Section~\ref{EAGLE_CONFIG}).
 For hedge algorithm update, we use expected length to compute the loss and more detailed setup can be found in~\ref{practical}.
 We compare against the state-of-the-art drafter selection framework, BanditSpec~\citep{hou2025banditspec}, including both Exp3Spec and UCBSpec variants.

 We report the Mean Number of Accepted Tokens (MAT) along with the wall-clock time required to complete each request which we use to compute token per second.
 All models are served using FP16 precision with a batch size of 1, following standard practices in latency-focused studies~\citep{fu2024break, he2023rest, cai2024medusa}.
 Specifically, Token/s reflects the end-to-end latency during inference.
 These metrics are widely used~\citep{hou2025banditspec, li2025eagle3} in speculative decoding and are positively correlated: longer accepted lengths typically lead to better throughput.
 All experiments are conducted on nodes with 8 NVIDIA A100 GPUs connected via NVLink.
 We defer jointly trained drafter discussion~\ref{joint_trained} and hedging algorithm variants~\ref{sec:hedge_variants} due to space limit.